Mazorlion/Desynced-Wiki-Scripts/README.md

 - For files in `--wiki-output-directory`, in `Data` uploads them to their own `Data:...` pages. (this does not create the "human" page meant to be read)
 - Trigger cargo tables regeneration as needed

+/!\ This currently does not remove older data removed from the game

 ### Extra manual things

 - You might have to handle new name collisions.
 Generation script should stop and error out if it detects one.